Ittoqqortoormiit: History

 Ittoqqortoormiit was founded in 1925 by Ejnar Mikkelsen and some 80 Inuit settlers (70 persons from Tasiilaq and four families from western Greenland).
 They were brought on the ship Gustav Holm and settled 400 km south of the last known Inuit settlement in northeastern Greenland (Eskimonæs at Dødemandsbugten on the south coast of Clavering Ø, 27 km southwest of later Daneborg, 1823).

-The settlement was encouraged by the colonial power Denmark which at the time had a growing interest in Northeast Greenland.
+The settlement was encouraged by the colonial power Denmark, which at the time had a growing interest in Northeast Greenland.
 At the same time, the colonization was intended to improve declining living conditions in Tasiilaq, from where the settlers were more or less voluntarily transferred.
-The settlers soon prospered on the good hunting conditions of the new area, which was rich in seals, walruses, narwhals, polar bears and Arctic foxes.
+The settlers soon prospered thanks to the good hunting conditions in the new area, which was rich in seals, walruses, narwhals, polar bears and Arctic foxes.

 Before that, the area itself had been home to a dense population of Inuit in the past, as testified by ruins and other archeological remains.

 Ittoqqortoormiit Municipality was a former municipality of Greenland.
 It is now part of Sermersooq Municipality.

-Starting October 30, 2023, the area was moved from East Greenland Time to West Greenland Time, one hour ahead.
+Starting on 30 October 2023, the area was moved from East Greenland Time to West Greenland Time, one hour ahead.